rifat-shaun/wp-editor/README.md

 - 🛠️ **Flexible Toolbars**: Professional and Classic toolbar modes with tabbed interface
 - 📄 **Page Management**: Multiple page sizes and orientations
 - 📤 **Export Options**: Export your content as Text, HTML, Markdown, or JSON
+- 📝 **Variable Text**: Dynamic variables for mail merge and template systems
+- 🖼️ **Image Support**: Resizable images with alignment and custom styling
 - 🎯 **Customizable**: Easy to integrate and customize
 - 📱 **Responsive**: Works seamlessly on desktop and mobile
 - 🔧 **TypeScript**: Full TypeScript support with type definitions